DTT2411/snow-depot/README.md

 ## Credits

 ### Concept
-Project Example Idea 1 recommended within Code Institute's Portfolio Project 4 Assessment Guide was the main inspiration for this project.
+The Boutique Ado e-commerce project within Code Institute's Portfolio Project 5 course materials was the main inspiration for this project.

-### AGILE Project Management
+### AGILE Project Management UPDATE
 Github project dashboard and issues were used for AGILE development, including: development of User Story templates; labels for prioritisation (must-have, should-have, could-have); and a dashboard for tracking User Story progress (to-do, in progress, done).

-### Code
+### Code UPDATE
 - **Stack Overflow** was used extensively for general troubleshooting, and for specific fix with enforcing a positive number on Django model via `minValuValidator`: https://stackoverflow.com/questions/54858123/how-do-i-enforce-a-positive-number-on-my-python-django-model-field
 - **Bootstrap Documentation** for general troubleshooting on styling and classes, and a specific fix for right-aligning table items with the `flowreverse` class: https://getbootstrap.com/docs/4.0/utilities/flex/
 - **Django documentation** for general guidance on built-in Django functions and imports used extensively throughout the project: https://docs.djangoproject.com/en/5.2/.